sds/navo/README.md

-# Marina
+# Navo

-`marina` is a framework for testing Chef cookbooks within Docker containers.
+`navo` is a framework for testing Chef cookbooks within Docker containers.

 It takes inspiration from the [test-kitchen](https://github.com/test-kitchen/test-kitchen) and